yannelye/Final_Case/README.md

 ⚙ Notes
 The app runs on port 5000 inside Docker.
 Only one Docker container should be running at a time to avoid port conflicts.
-ZIP codes are based on current "hot spots" in the U.S. Latino communities.
+ZIP codes are based on current "hot spots" in U.S. Latino communities.
 Early demo: Some words or phrases may not translate perfectly.